nadeemnagpurwala/QuizApp/README.md

 # QuizApp

-A Quiz application created in PHP, jQuery and Ajax using Open Trivia DB
+A Quiz application created in PHP, jQuery and Ajax using Open Trivia DB API

 Select a category and a difficulty, the api would generate questions dynamically for users to answer